The general education program must be completed by every student seeking a baccalaureate degree before graduation and includes the following:

 3 Christian Ministry majors must complete at least two courses in Philosophy, one at the 200-level.

 4 Any upper-division Philosophy or IDST 313 History and Philosophy of Science and Technology may be substituted for a second Philosophy course if an introductory course in Philosophy or Logic has been completed.
-IDST 313 is required for Unified Science majors and is recommended for those seeking middle school science certification.
+IDST 313 is recommended for those seeking middle school science certification.
 CPHI 203 is the preferred humanities course for students in the Teacher Education Program.
 CPHI 433/533 is recommended for those seeking middle school or secondary certification in Social Sciences.

 5 Courses which will be accepted in transfer as equivalent Humanities background to satisfy this requirement include: Humanities I, II, III, or IV or any course carrying a departmental prefix of Humanities.
 Courses in literature, foreign language, or religion will not be accepted to satisfy general education requirements as these satisfy specific baccalaureate degree requirements.
 Courses which will be accepted in transfer as equivalent Fine Arts background include courses such as Dance Appreciation.
 Applied art, music, or ensemble/performance courses will not satisfy the Fine Arts general education requirements.

-6 For students not majoring in the Natural Sciences or Health and Sport Sciences; students with majors or minors in Biochemistry, Biology, Biotechnology, Chemistry, Exercise Science, Fitness Management, Health Education, Health Sciences, Healthcare Management, Physical Education, Mathematics, Middle Childhood Education, or Unified Science should consult the major requirements as listed in the catalog for the appropriate courses for their degree and field of study.
+6 For students not majoring in the Natural Sciences or Health and Sport Sciences; students with majors or minors in Biochemistry, Biology, Biotechnology, Chemistry, Exercise Science, Fitness Management, Health Education, Health Sciences, Healthcare Management, Physical Education, Mathematics, or Middle Childhood Education should consult the major requirements as listed in the catalog for the appropriate courses for their degree and field of study.

 7 This course includes a component covering the real number system and is recommended for Early Childhood and Elementary Education majors.